-Congratulations on your purchase of one of the hobby's first ARF pure-bred racing quadcopters.
-A product designed by FPV Racers, for FPV Racers.
+Congratulations on your purchase of one of the world's finest ARF pure-bred freestyle/racing mini-quads.
+A product designed by FPV pilots, for FPV pilots.

-Do not expect it to fly like a DJI PhantomTM.
-It does not have a return-to-home feature, no GPS, and it does not have stabilization features that will allow your little brother to fly.
+Do not expect it to fly like a DJI PhantomTM .
+It does not have a return-to-home feature, no GPS, and it does not have stabilization features that will allow your little brother to fly it.

-Take it easy if you are new to the world of FPV racing, try to avoid slamming the quad into the first wall before you have mastered slaloming through the trees on the way to the wall.
+Take it easy if you are new to the world of FPV racing, find an empty field for your first flight and get comfortable with flying the quad first before you hit that downtown bando.